hunterchris/hunterchris/README.md

 <img src="./assets/POd5.gif">
 Hello!
-That is me at work.
-I'm a platform Engineer based in Berlin.
+This is me, I'm a platform Engineer based in Berlin.
 I know many things and nothing at all

 - I currently work as DevOps engineer in the Data section of Axel Springer NMT. (buzzword bingo: DataOps)